MatMasIt/notesArchive/latest/Inglese/2022/marzo/martedì_22/10_34_00/appunti.md

 Bosie much younger than him
 They rented a flat in Paris
 Wilde used to hire male prostitutes
-4. He was a lover of him
+4. He was a lover of him, the first one, 17 years old First of severeal relationships in spite of the fact he was married to Constance LLyod
 5. Lord Alfred Douglas (Bosie)

 Wity